An XPath Enabled Rule Engine

 10. Our rule engine is its own object and thus any number of separate rule engine instances can be created for a single or multiple applications.
 Each instance can be controlled by a different set of rules and can generate a different set of inferred facts.

-11. As with all P6R software, our rule engine runs are several platforms which currently include (as of this writting) Windows, Linux, and Solaris.
+11. As with all P6R software, our rule engine runs on several platforms which currently include (as of this writting) Linux, Solaris and Windows.

 The following sections are excerpts from our rule engine manual.
 These small excerpts provide a view into the full expressive power of our engine.